Potentilla fruticosa | Golden Blossoms for a Natural Garden

 Soil

-Minimal feeding is needed.
-Applying a slow-release fertilizer in spring and summer can enhance blooming.
+Minimal fertilization is sufficient.
+Applying a slow-release fertilizer once in spring and once in summer promotes better flowering.

 Pruning